blmayer/smail/README.md

 - a shell, I used zsh
 - openssl
+- sed
+- cat
+- a text editor like vim or nano

 For gmail you'l need to create app passwords, and use them on the configuration step.